-This page provides a brief overview of Dataware.
+This page provides a brief overview of data collaboration

-When a new IT project is green-lit, you often pay a hefty fine called the integration tax where you're continuously building new integrations between applications, just to reuse data that is already available in your systems.
+When a new IT project is green-lit, you often pay a hefty fine called the integration tax, where you're continuously building new integrations between applications just to reuse data that's already available in your systems.

 Over time, this never-ending cycle of copying data between fragmented apps gets more complex, resulting in delayed launches, budget overruns, and “shadow IT” projects.

 Facing the rising costs and complexities of traditional data integration?
 You're not alone.
 At Cinchy, we understand that the 'Integration Tax' is a growing burden for modern organizations.
 As your enterprise expands its technology stack, the maze of required integrations becomes exponentially more intricate and expensive to manage.
 It's not just about initial setup; maintenance, updates, and reconfigurations add up, consuming a large portion of your IT budget and holding back your agility.